 How did affiliate marketing start?
-The year was 1989 and William J. Tobin starts affiliate marketing as Prodigy Network.
-Amazon associates will appear years later, in 1996, beginning to popularize affiliate marketing.
-By 1998, Clickbank enters the market and the rest is history.
+Back in 1989, William J. Tobin started the affiliate marketing industry with his company the Prodigy Network.
+It would be until 1996 that Amazon Associates would appear.
+By 1998, ClickBank entered the market and the rest is history.

 Myth #1: Affiliate Marketing is an MLM Scheme

 It’s easy to see why outsiders think affiliate marketing as something like an MLM.
 The fact marketers don’t carry inventory is an odd concept to them.
 And, getting paid via commission and bonuses do have parallels to MLM schemes.